top of page

 Line a large cookie sheet with parchment paper.
 Beat egg with a fork and mix into grated cheese in a bowl and set aside.
 Using a large cookie cutter or as my mother would do, you can use a wide top glass to cut out circles.
 On a lightly floured workspace roll out each circle to make it approximately 4" in diameter but you can make them any size you like.
 Don't roll it out too thin as the pastry will tear.

 Every oven is a little different.
-Borekas should be slightly light yellow in color when done but not browned.
-Take out and let cool.
+Borekas should be slightly light yellow in color on top when done but not brown.
+Check under the borekas, it should be a little firm and slightly brown.
+Take out of oven and let cool.
 That's all there is to it!
 You will impress everyone with this delicious hors d'oeuvres, I promise!

 You will have some cheese mix left over, don't throw it out.
 Tip: Refrigerate and use it the next day as a topping for a slit open baked potato and put in toaster oven for 10 minutes to brown or add it to an omelette!